Madjos76/termai/README.md

 ## Termai
-Termai is a lightweight, zero-dependency CLI wrapper for Google's Gemini AI, built specifically for the Termux environment on Android.
+Termai is a lightweight, zero-dependency CLI wrapper for Google's Gemini AI, built for Termux on Android and general Linux environments.
-It brings the power of Large Language Models (LLMs) directly to your mobile command line, following the Unix philosophy of piping and standard streams.
+It brings the power of Large Language Models (LLMs) directly to your command line, following the Unix philosophy of piping and standard streams.

 ## ⚡ Features
  * **🚀 Lightweight:** Uses standard Python requests.
 No heavy SDKs or complex dependencies.